sidiousvic/secret-number/README.md

-# secret-number
+# SECRET NUMBER

 You have 3 chances.
 Guess the secret number!

-Made with Skeleton.
+Made with Skeleton. ☠︎